…and how can it affect peoples lives?

 Good health is one of the most unappreciated gifts that you can have.
 In fact, we all tend to take good health for granted until it is gone.
 Instead, we should try our best to live healthy lives to avoid health complications down the line.
 Diabetes is one of the most diagnosed diseases today, with people from all over the world needing to adjust their lives to get a better chance at a normal life.
 Although most people know that diabetes affects your blood glucose levels, very few people know that it brings several other health complications, including sometimes problems with the eyes.
-Well Heeled takes a closer look at this.
+Well Heeled has a closer look at this question .

-So what exactly is diabetic retinopathy?
+So what is diabetic retinopathy?

 Diabetic retinopathy is a complication that results from diabetes.
 It affects the eyes as blood vessels in the eyes are damaged.
 Although there might not be any symptoms in the initial stages, people with diabetic retinopathy might notice problems with the vision eventually.
 Unfortunately, there isn’t a known cure for diabetic retinopathy.
 However, some treatments and procedures can help with the condition.
 Diabetic retinopathy is most common among people who are 50 years and older.
 Depending on the severity of the condition, it can last for years or be a lifelong complication in extreme cases.
 People with diabetes are more likely to get diabetic retinopathy if there is a history of the condition in the family.

 If you have diabetes and you are experiencing vision problems, you must seek medical attention urgently.